How much money can I borrow?

-LVR stands for Loan to value ratio is the percentage of the money you want to borrow for a home loan compared to the value of the property being used as security.
+LVR stands for Loan to value ratio is the percentage of the money you want to borrow against home loans compared to the value of the property being used as security.
 Let’s say, a property valued at $750,000 again which you’d like to borrow $500,000 returns an LVR of 66%.
 A higher LVR generally means a higher risk to the lender.
-With a higher LVR, the lender may charge extra fees and sometimes you might have larger home loan repayments.
+With a higher LVR, the lender may charge extra fees and sometimes you might have larger home loans repayments.

 What is LMI?